GeorgRottensteiner/C64Studio/readme.md

 C64 Studio is a .NET based IDE.

 The program supports project based C64 assembly and/or Basic V2 and is geared towards game development.

-C64 Studio is a .NET based IDE.

-The program supports project based C64 assembly or Basic V2.
 The internal assembler is using the ACME syntax.

 In connection with Vice the IDE allows you to debug through your code and watch variables/memory locations, registers and memory.
 Any other emulator can be set up as well if it's startable via runtime arguments.